popempire/hjhw/_posts/2024-12-28-music-theory.md

 Chords and similar harmonic notations are useful and true to the extent that they specify what a musician should play but also fail to specify *exactly* what a musician should play.

+---

+Musical analysis commonly involves lots of repetetive, rudimentary counting, as well as numerical representations of melodic and harmonic components like the notation above.
+This leads some people to remark that "music is a lot like math" or even that "music is math".
+Music is not at all like math.
+Music is like Nature, and math is very frequently the best linguistic tool that we have for describing Nature.
+Combinatorically, it would make sense to say that given twelve pitch classes per octave, there are eleven distinct dyadic harmonies possible (which indeed is true), that there are one hundred and ten distinct triadic harmonies possible (which is dubious), and that there are nine hundred and ninety tetradic (four-note) chords possible (which is musically preposterous).
+The problem is that is that we are not fully accounting for how human hearing resolves and identifies simultaneous pitches.
+Furthermore, our musical practice is so intertwined with memory that we will always tend to use whatever set of symbols (patterns, habits) is most efficiently available to our memory.
+These factors confine the number of musically meaningful pitch sets of triadic and higher order to a reasonable magnitude, such that these sets, for the most part, can be enumerated in named lists represented by a relatively compact set of symbols.